landaujs/landau/README.md

 Landau is intended to be a central but extensible building block in a bigger ecosystem of CAD applications.
 More helpful projects you can use with Landau:

-- [landau-packager](https://github.com/landaujs/landau-packager): Server for rendering and retrieving information about Landau modules.
+- [landau-packager](https://github.com/landaujs/landau-packager): Server for rendering and retrieving information about Landau models.
 A good base for building GUIs and non-JS applications related to Landau.
-- [atom-landau-viewer](https://github.com/landaujs/atom-landau-viewer): Plugin for the [Atom editor](https://atom.io/), providing a live view of rendered Landau modules in the editor.
+- [landau-standalone-viewer](https://github.com/landaujs/landau-standalone-viewer): Eletron based viewer, providing a live view of rendered Landau models.

 ## License